 London 1826.
-Sixteen-year-old, Grace Baxter, will not marry old Lord Silverton with his salivary incontinence and dead-mouse stink.
+Young socialite, Grace Baxter, will not marry old Lord Silverton with his salivary incontinence and dead-mouse stink.

 Discovering she is a pawn in a business arrangement between slobbery Silverton and her calculating parents, Grace is devastated when Silverton irrevocably seals the deal, ensuring no other suitors will have her.

 Refusing this fate, Grace resolves to stow away.
 Heading to the docks, disguised as a lad to ease her escape, Grace encounters smooth-talking naval recruiter, Gilly, who lures her aboard HMS Discerning with promises of freedom and exploration in South America.

 When Grace’s big mouth lands her bare-bottomed over a cannon for insubordination, her identity is exposed.
 The captain wants her back in London but his orders, to chart the icy archipelago of Tierra del Fuego, forbid it.
 Lieutenant Seamus Fitzwilliam gallantly offers to take Grace off the fretting captain’s hands by placing her under his protection.